ServerPress/local-admin-color-bar/README.md

 * Changes color of Admin Bar
 * Removes WordPress "Howdy" message
-* Adds "LOCAL DEVELOPEMENT WEBSITE" to admin bar
+* Adds "LOCAL DEVELOPMENT WEBSITE" to admin bar

 Set color with define in your wp-config.php file: